Satkhira District: Land ports

-India-Bangladesh (Bhomra land port): 200 yard distant BGP camp from main port.
-The Bhomra land port is second largest land port in Bangladesh.
+India-Bangladesh (Bhomra land port): 200 yards distant BGP camp from the main port.
+The Bhomra land port is the second largest in Bangladesh.
 The Bhomra land customs station was inaugurated in 1996.

 Transport

 Roads and highways are Satkhira-Khulna, Satkhira-Jessore, Satkhira-Assasuni-Ghola, Satkhira-Kaligonj-Shyamnagar.
-Satkhira-Kaligonj-Shyamnagar is very bad due to conductor's corruption.
+Satkhira-Kaligonj-Shyamnagar is very bad due to the conductor's corruption.